live-clones/gmsh/src/imgui/README.txt

 output formats (PS, PDF, SVG, TeX, PGF).

-Also implemented: the high order tools, the mesh partitioning, the surface reclassification, the per-entity ONELAB context panel (opened by double-clicking an entity whose double-click command is "ONELAB"), the interactive inspection of the mesh elements, the mesh constraints (size at points, transfinite, recombine, compound) and the registration and start-up of the solvers.
+Also implemented: the high order tools, the mesh partitioning, the surface reclassification, the interactive inspection of the mesh elements, the mesh constraints (size at points, transfinite, recombine, compound) and the registration and start-up of the solvers.